 Film excerpts: Project Framing Balikpapan (the film), 2022

-Special thanks: Gilles Massot, Wei Leng Tay, Jeremy Sharma, Woon Tien Wei.
+Thanks to Gilles Massot, Wei Leng Tay, Jeremy Sharma, and Woon Tien Wei.

 © 2022